RyanBaig/VSCode-GitHub-SettingsSync/README.md

 4. Open the Terminal, type `ss login`, provide your GitHub Access Token.

-5. To Sync your settings and extensions to the repository, type `ss sync`
+5. To Sync your settings and extensions to the repository, type `ss sync-send` to save your current settings to the repository or use `ss sync-get` to get the settings from the repository.